 Alarm Description PC(X) NITE Indicates a night beacon failure on a slave power converter.
 The last digit will change reflecting the failed power converter.
 PC(X) AOL / PC1 NITE Indicates a night beacon failure on the designated AOL (Uppermost) beacon and the system is in low intensity white night MKRT(X) Indicates a marker failure on a specific tier.
-If multiple tiers are installed the last digit will change to that designated tier number.
-L- 810 side markers are typically not installed with Catenary systems.
-This alarm will normally indicate a configuration error in a Catenary system.
-PC(X) DAY Indicates a day beacon failure on a slave power converter.
+If multiple tiers are installed the last digit will change to that designated tier number PC(X) DAY Indicates a day beacon failure on a slave power converter.
 The last digit will change reflecting the failed power converter.
 PEC ERR Indicates an alarm on the photocell.
 The system has failed to change modes within 19 hours through the photocell transition process.
-PC(X) MODE Indicates the power converter is not in the same mode as the controller.
-PC(X) CFG Indicates the configuration in the power converter does not match the configuration that was programmed into the controller PC(X) DIM Indicates the beacon intensity is low on the displayed power converter.
+PC MODE Indicates the power converter is not in the same mode as the controller.
+PC CFG Indicates the configuration in the power converter does not match the configuration that was programmed into the controller PC DIM Indicates the beacon intensity is low on the displayed power converter.
 ACOM ER Indicates a loss of communication between the controller and the designated AOL (uppermost) beacon.
 COM ERR Indicates a loss of communication between the controller and the power converter or the controller and the MOD1 RLC Output PCB's CFG ERR Indicates too many devices have been added to the system based on the configuration of the controller or the addressing switch has been selected to the wrong position.
 PC(X) J06 Serial port is not responding.
 The cable may be disconnected or damaged.
-PC(X) SYN Indicates that PCB 2 is not receiving the PCB1 J04 flash start signal or that the PCB 2 flash confirmation signal is late (unit is flashing out of sync or at an incorrect rate).
-GPS ERR Indicates that the controller has not received a synchronization signal from the FTW 170 for at least one hour.
-(Applicable only if GPS alarm is enabled.)
-VERS ERR Indicates a firmware version incompatibility between one or more interface boards.
-PC(X) XCAT Indicates that the PC hardware is not capable of performing the current catenary configuration.
-POP OVR The controller has found more connected devices than it can support.
+PC(X) SYN PC sync issue between PCB1 and MOD(X) boards POP OVR The controller has found more connected devices than it can support.